ginoekzhang/tinympc-crazyflie-firmware-a2r/examples/demos/app_push_demo/readme.md

 This repos contains the push demo for Cazyflie 2.x.
 It uses out-of-tree build functionality of the Crazyflie firmware and is implemented using the app entry-point.

-This demo works with a Crazyflie 2.x with Flow deck version 2.0 and Multiranger deck attached.
-If you want to use the Flow deck 1.0 or any other positioning deck, you will need to change the following line to look at the parameter for the wanted deck:
+This demo works with a Crazyflie 2.x with Flow deck version 2.0 and Multiranger deck attached. **BOTH THESE ATTACHEMENTS ARE REQUIRED FOR THE DEMO TO RUN** If you want to use the Flow deck 1.0 or any other positioning deck, you will need to change the following line to look at the parameter for the wanted deck:
 ```
   uint16_t idPositioningDeck = paramGetVarId("deck", "bcFlow2");